 Are you ready to join other families across the USA who have welcomed a reliable, flexible, and trustworthy caregiver into their lives?
 Once you’ve decided to become a host family, you may be wondering how to find the right au pair for your family and home life.
 Rest assured—you are not alone!
-Families on the Cultural Care Au Pair program are given a personalized Matching Specialist to help them navigate the au pair matching process.
-Together, they create a host family profile that attracts top candidates, filter through options for au pairs with potential, and lock down a match that will suit their lifestyle and needs based on questions, personality assessments, interviews, and more.
+Families on the Cultural Care Au Pair program are assigned to a personalized Matching Specialist who will help them navigate the au pair matching process.
+With their help, families can create a host family profile that attracts top candidates, filter through options for au pairs with potential, and find a match that will suit their lifestyle and needs based on questions, personality assessments, interviews, and more.

 There is comfort and convenience in having a real human to help you with this process—ensuring you stay open-minded, on deadline, and focused on what really matters when choosing your au pair.
-However, there are several things you and your family can do on your own to help you find the right au pair.
+However, there are several things you and your family can do on your own to help you in your au pair search.
 Here are our best tips on ways to ace the matching process and choose the perfect au pair for your family:

 One of the best things you can do to improve your chances is to get yourself in the pool of host families early on.
 The more lead time you have to look through au pairs and get to know them, the better chance you’ll have of picking one that will align with your schedule and needs.
 Many overseas au pairs apply as far in advance as a year ahead of when they’d be ready to join an American family—so you may think it’s too early to get started, but in reality, you’ll be looking at just the right time to potentially catch a great candidate just as they’re entering the au pair matching pool.

 “Know thyself” is an important part of becoming a host family—after all, the family who has thought carefully about their “must-haves” and can own that when on the hunt for an au pair has a greater likelihood of finding the right match upfront.
 That’s because you’re setting the right expectations and being honest—something all au pairs appreciate!